COR Healthcare Medical Associates

 Cardiology, Interventional Cardiology & Electrophysiology located in Torrance, CA, Manhattan Beach, CA, San Pedro, CA, Redondo Beach, CA & El Segundo, CA

 Your heart needs an uninterrupted supply of blood to function as it should.
 If your heart can’t get the blood it needs, you could suffer a heart attack.
 Chronic total occlusion (CTO) refers to the complete blockage of a coronary artery that’s been present for three or more months.
-The innovative team at COR Healthcare Medical Associates, with offices in Torrance, San Pedro, Redondo Beach and Manhattan Beach, California, offers advanced treatments for CTO to restore blood flow to the heart.
+The innovative team at COR Healthcare Medical Associates, with offices in Torrance, San Pedro, Redondo Beach, Manhattan Beach and El Segundo, California, offers advanced treatments for CTO to restore blood flow to the heart.
 For expert cardiac care, call the Los Angeles office most convenient to you or select the online booking tool.